MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

    > [!div class="mx-imgBorder"]
    > ![Publish dashboard](media/deploy-pbi-publish-report.png "Publish dashboard")

-## Step 5: Embed Power BI report in model-driven app
+## Step 5: Embed Power BI report in the model-driven app

-The Facility Manager Power BI dashboard is mainly used in the model-driven app.
-Since these reports are published on a different location, you need to change the location.
+The Facility Manager Power BI dashboard is used in the model-driven app.
+Since these reports are published in a different location, you need to change the location.

 1. Go to **Settings** > **Administrator** to enable Power BI integration.